impredmet/cat20-mint-guide/README.md

 bash /root/cat20-oooooyoung.sh
 ```

 3. Monitor the logs.
-The node needs to sync with the latest block.
-Once you start seeing multiple mint transactions like these, it means the node is sufficiently synced and ready for you to mint CAT20 tokens.
+The node needs to be synced to at least 90% of the current block height.
+You can verify this by comparing it with the latest block height on [Fractal Explorer](https://explorer.unisat.io/fractal-mainnet/block).

 ```
 LOG [TxService] [OK] mint tx 8541a32b4a5910246c675df88160a72f69361a8d07807544fe4ff97eb0103c85